wmo-im/wmds/scripts/README.md

+## Workflows

+there are two github workflows configured for this repository

+### check consistency

+check_consistency runs only when a pull request is merged or the master branch is changed directly This checks that the contents on the 'test' and 'prod' registers is consistent with the repository tests can be rerun following managed uppload through the github actions tab

+### pre commit hook

+pre commit hook runs on the pull request.  it creates all `ttl` files from the csv source, then uses git to evaluate which files have changed content.  any files which have changed are then placed into a new 1github action commit` and added to the pull request for review.

 ## Testing and management

 scripts provides tools written in Python to check content consistency with the published test and prod registers and to upload changes.